 When planting, choose any type of soil as long as it is well-drained and place the plant where it receives maximum sunlight.

-How to Propagate Butterfly Pea Flower
+How To Propagate Butterfly Pea Flower

-Clitoria ternatea propagates from seeds and cuttings.
+The Clitoria plant propagates from seeds and cuttings.

 In the former technique, sow pea seeds in a pot or a container in early spring in well-drained soil.